-In accordance with the Regulations for Companies in the Kingdom of Saudi Arabia and the Group's By-Laws, the Group establishes at every financial year end a statutory reserve by the appropriation of 10% of the annual net income until the reserve equals 50% of the share capital.
+In accordance with the Group's By-Laws, the Group establishes at every financial year end a statutory reserve by the appropriation of 10% of the annual net income until the reserve equals 50% of the share capital.
 This reserve is not available for dividend distribution.